noraworld/pokedex/README.md

 # Pokedex
-Search pokemons you want to know by CLI and Ruby interface.
+Search pokemons you want to know by a CLI or a Ruby interface.

 :warning: This project is forked from [fanzeyi/pokemon.json](https://github.com/fanzeyi/pokemon.json), but independent.